msu-csc232-fa24/course-hub/lec01/README.md

 main.obj
 ```

-Above, we see that the compiler is called `cl` and we've included some
+Above, we see that the compiler is called `cl` and we've included a
-command-line switches (`/EHsc`) which are needed to prevent warnings
+command-line switch (`/EHsc`).
+The `/EHsc` command-line option instructs the
+compiler to enable standard C++ exception handling behavior.
+Without it,
+thrown exceptions can result in undestroyed objects and resource leaks.
+For
+more information, see `/EH` ([Exception Handling Model](https://learn.
+microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?
+view=msvc-170)).
+We'll learn more about exception handling in this course.

-regarding the use of the `iostream` library.
-The main point though, is once
-again, we specify the path to the source code if it does not exist in the
+The main point though, is once again, we specify the path to the source code
-directory in which the compiler is invoked.
-You'll also notice here, that
+if it does not exist in the directory in which the compiler is invoked.
-the name of the executable has taken on the same root name as the source
+You'll also notice here, that the name of the executable has taken on the
-file (`main` in this case).
+same root name as the source file (`main` in this case).

 To execute this program, we would now type: